26 March 2018, Monday, 2.15pm - 3.45pm

 Senior Deputy President and Provost

 National University of Singapore

-In 2011, he took a part-time appointment at NUS as vice president (research strategy), and became director of the NUS Centre for Behavioural Economics.
-In 2012, he became director of the NUS Global Asia Institute.
-In Singapore, he is a board member of the National University Health System, a member of the board of directors of the National Environment Agency, a fellow at the Civil Service College, and chair of a research advisory panel for the Land Transport Authority.
-He is also the executive chairman of AI Singapore, a national research and development programme, and chairman of the Singapore Data Science Consortium.
+In 2011, Teck took a part-time appointment at NUS as Vice President (Research Strategy).
+In 2015 he became Deputy President (Research and Technology).
+In Singapore, he is on the boards of the National University Health System and the National Environment Agency, and is a fellow at the Civil Service College.
+He is also executive chairman of AI Singapore and chairman of the Singapore Data Science Consortium.

 Professor LING San